 Total knee replacement surgery (also known as knee arthroplasty) is one of the most life-changing procedures in orthopedic medicine.
-For patients with severe knee damage, knee replacement can reduce pain and restore movement to the joint, immensely improving their quality of life.
-Hundreds of thousands of knee replacements are performed each year in the United States with great success and low complications.
+For patients with severe knee damage, knee replacement can reduce pain and restore normal movement to the joint, immensely improving their quality of life.
+Hundreds of thousands of knee replacements are performed each year in the United States.

 Although surgical materials and techniques grow continually more advanced, knee replacement does not always provide permanent results.
 A knee replacement may fail for a variety of reasons, causing the knee to become swollen, painful, stiff and unstable.
 These changes can make it difficult to perform everyday activities once again, and a doctor may recommend a second surgery — revision knee replacement.

-A failed knee implant is usually indicated by pain, swelling and/or a decrease in knee function.
-Patients who demonstrate these symptoms should see an orthopedic specialist who can identify the cause of the issue and determine whether revision surgery is necessary.
+Patients who demonstrate symptoms of these conditions should see an orthopedic specialist who can identify the cause of the issue and determine whether revision surgery is necessary.